RankLLM: Weighted Ranking of LLMs by Quantifying Question Difficulty: Experiment

 \textbf{Baseline}.
 As comparisons, we selected the Simple Rank method as a primary baseline.
 Additionally, we evaluated three Item Response Theory (IRT) based models: 1pl-irt, 2pl-irt, and multi-irt.
 Configuration details for these IRT models are provided in \autoref{Time_comp_irt_setting}.
 Simple Rank determines question difficulty based solely on the number of models that answered incorrectly, assigning higher difficulty to questions with higher error counts.

-\textbf{RankLLM achieves high alignment (\textbf{90\%}) with human consensus.} As shown in \autoref{tab:human_alignment}, RankLLM achieves superior agreement with human judgments for 18 out of 20 evaluators when compared to Simple Rank, with an average margin of +9.3\% in individual alignment scores over Simple Rank.
-The "Consensus" column in \autoref{tab:human_alignment} measures agreement with the majority vote across raters for each pair, which aggregates information and resolves near‑ties, showing that RankLLM achieves 90\% agreement with human consensus, highlighting its strong alignment with human judgment.
+\textbf{EIP achieves high alignment (\textbf{90\%}) with human consensus.} As shown in \autoref{tab:human_alignment}, EIP achieves superior agreement with human judgments for 18 out of 20 evaluators compared to Simple Rank, with an average margin of +9.3\% in individual alignment scores.
+The "Consensus" column in \autoref{tab:human_alignment} aggregates information via majority vote and resolves near-ties.
+Overall, EIP achieves 90\% agreement with the human consensus, highlighting its strong alignment with human judgment.

-\textbf{More diverse model selection in RankLLM contributes to better human alignment in measuring question difficulty.} As shown in \autoref{fig:human_alignment_by_group}, the whole group, comprising models with various sizes, achieves a consensus alignment of 90.0\% on the difficulty of the question with human evaluation, along with a Cohen coefficient of $\kappa$ of 0.80.
+\textbf{A more diverse model pool improves human alignment in difficulty judgments.} As shown in \autoref{fig:human_alignment_by_group}, the whole group, comprising models with various sizes, achieves a consensus alignment of 90.0\% with human judgments on question difficulty, along with a Cohen coefficient of $\kappa$ of 0.80.
 In contrast, the homogeneous size groups from the SOTA large model to the 0.5B small models exhibit markedly lower consensus (38.6\%--64.3\%) and weaker agreement levels ($\kappa = 0.13$--$0.29$).
-This strongly suggests that diversity in model size leads to richer and more robust difficulty assessments, reducing the bias or blind spots often observed when the annotator pool is restricted to a single-size scale.
+This strongly suggests that diversity in model size leads to richer and more robust difficulty assessments, reducing the bias often observed when the annotator pool is restricted to a single-size scale.